Parent Acceptance and Commitment Therapy for Pediatric Feeding Disorder

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on therapy for parents, so it's unlikely to require changes to your medication, but you should confirm with the trial organizers.

-Is Parent Acceptance and Commitment Therapy (PACT) safe for children with feeding disorders?
+What prior data suggests that Parent Acceptance and Commitment Therapy (PACT) is safe for parents of children with pediatric feeding disorders?

 Dana Bakula, Phd